Table of Contents

 Genotypic frequency calculation from allele frequencies

-If the population is in equilibrium, Hardy and Weinberg postulates that it should be possible to calculate genotype frequency from the allele frequencies; if it is presumed that the frequency of dominant allele A = p and recessive allele a = q, then,
+If the population is in equilibrium, the HW principle postulates that it should be possible to calculate genotype frequency from the allele frequencies; if it is presumed that the frequency of dominant allele A = p and recessive allele a = q, then,

 Frequency of the AA genotype is p2 (homozygous)

-And as there are only two alleles and the sum total of three probable genotypes is 1.0,
+Since there are only two alleles and the sum total of the three probable genotypes is 1.0,

 p2+ 2pq +q2 = 1

-For example, using values from the example mentioned above in the formula:
+Plugging in values from the example mentioned above in the formula, we arrive at the following:

 (0.906)2 + 2 (0.906) (0.094) + (0.094)2 = 1